 About my stance and practice:

-- I offer brief (5-10 sessions) and some longer term supportive counseling for clients who are facing life-changing events and decisions.
+- I offer brief online (5-10 sessions) and some longer term supportive counseling for clients who are facing life-changing events and decisions.

 - I also provide support for clients, friends and family members facing potentially terminal illness, and those who are bereaved.

 - Additionally, I am a clinical supervisor who offers steady mentoring to other clinicians working with in wide variety of specializations, both in the office and remotely by phone and video conferencing.

 - I am available to coach and support fiction writers and story tellers through character development and the thickets of the creative process.

 If you are considering setting up an initial consultation, please first review the information below and then feel free to contact me here:

-Although I don’t accept insurance, many clients are reimbursed something by their insurance companies, depending on the plan.
-Its generally worth a call and find out what they reimburse for “out of network” mental health services as it gives you a better sense of your financial options and restrictions.
+Although I don’t accept insurance, many clients are reimbursed something by their insurance companies for telehealth/online therapies, depending on the plan.
+Its worth a call to find out what they reimburse for telehealth services as it gives you a better sense of your financial options and restrictions.
 Rarely, insurers will contact me for additional information, treatment planning and benefit management even though I do not contract with them.
 I have chosen not to work with insurers in this way and it may effect your coverage.